-Electrical Engineer’s Path from the Dominican Republic to Northeastern University
+Electrical Engineer’s Path From the Dominican Republic to Northeastern University

 Cesar Manuel De Oleo, E’26, electrical engineering, participated in the Undergraduate Program for Leaders In Future Transformation (UPLIFT) program.
 As a first-year student, he participated in research on parallel computing.
 He has learned buildup of C programming, algorithms, libraries, and programming in CUDA and help his research.